 Adventure Canada is a reseller for a select group of tour operators, including cruise providers.
 As a result, and notwithstanding any statement otherwise within this Agreement, some tours are exempt and do not qualify for Adventure Canada’s Transfer and Future Travel Credit Policy.
 Specific details on if your cruise qualifies for a Future Travel Credit is described on the Itinerary and Pricing page for the Cruise on the Adventure Canada website and/or on your booking quote from your travel advisor.

 A Future Travel Credit as described in this Agreement is subject to the following rules.
-A Future Travel Credit may only be applied toward another, future expedition taking place within thirty months of the original Departure Date.
+A Future Travel Credit may only be applied toward another, future expedition taking place within thirty months of the original Booking Date.
 Future Travel Credits may be applied to multiple Cruises and may be transferred to friends or family subject to the same limitations on use.
 All transfer requests must be received in writing.
-Future Travel Credits must be redeemed, and travel completed, within thirty months of the original Departure Date.
+Future Travel Credits must be redeemed, and travel completed, within thirty months of the original Booking Date.
 Future Travel Credits are not redeemable for cash.
-If not redeemed within thirty months of the original Departure Date, the Future Travel Credit will expire, and no longer be valid for any purpose.
+If not redeemed within thirty months of the original Booking Date, the Future Travel Credit will expire, and no longer be valid for any purpose.
 Future Travel Credits are not available for Pre-post hotels, pre-post Cruise Enhancements, mid-Cruise Enhancements and other third party services.

 - Cancellation by Adventure Canada